angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 highly so increasing exposure to both is very important.
 Finally, if you get stuck, feel free to ask for help!
-The sense of community is very strong and you should be able to find someone to answer any queries across most time zones so please feel free to come and say hello in the [Doomsday Discord][discord].
+The sense of community is very strong and you should be able to find someone to answer any queries across most time zones so feel free to come and say hello in the [Doomsday Discord][discord].

 ## In what order should I make purchases to build Doomsday?